-Sharing with another student(s) material for an individual assignment without realizing that sharing was not allowed.
+Sharing with another student(s) material for an individual assignment.

 Mira has to write a short paper for one of her classes but is struggling to come up with ideas.
 Mira asks her friend Anna for help.
 Anna is taking the same course but with a different professor.
 Anna provides Mira with a draft version of her short paper to help Mira get some ideas on how to write her own.
 Mira really likes the version Anna is working on and decides to copy Anna’s work and submit it.
 Even though Anna didn't intend for Mira to copy her work, she failed to keep her work secure from copying.This may be considered an academic offence.

 Submitting work prepared collaboratively with another person or people without knowing that this would be inappropriate.